x70b1/arduino.sh/README.md

 # arduino.sh

-Build code and upload it to an Arduino board.
+Build code and upload it to an Arduino board using `arduino-cli`.

 ## build_vars.sh